Quid Inc.: History

+Fast Company partnered with Quid to assist in picking its annual Most Innovative Companies list in 2016.

-Other examples include Fortune analyzing VC funding trends, The Atlantic reporting coincidences collected by a University of Cambridge professor, VentureBeat analyzing the media's backlash of Uber, Wired diving into the language used at Presidential party conventions, and more from outlets such as the Economist, the New York Times, Forbes, and the San Francisco Chronicle.
+Quid has been quoted or used in stories by Fortune analyzing VC funding trends, The Atlantic reporting coincidences collected by a University of Cambridge professor, VentureBeat analyzing the media's backlash of Uber, Wired diving into the language used at Presidential party conventions, and more from outlets such as The Economist, The New York Times, Forbes, and the San Francisco Chronicle.

 Criticism

 In 2010, TechCrunch asked: “Does Quid have the most pretentious website of any startup ever?”
 The jab followed a debate on Quora discussing the website's use of Latin, arcane typefaces, and an overly academic tone.
 The company has since updated its website.